JakubSabuda/Self/README.md

  If you want to add note just click "+" button.Write title and description.

+ After task is accomplished clic at "check" button on the right of the note

  You can sign out by clicking on Toolbar "3 dots".Than app will take you to the Main screen.And you will be log out from firesotre

  Background in this app is created with gradient animation using yellow, orange, pink color.